Hassan Pasha al-Iskandarani: Career

 In early 1831, Ottoman threats and intrigues against Egypt were renewed.
 As a result, Muhammad Ali marched the Egyptian army overland in October, and in November units of the Egyptian fleet sailed from Alexandria, and Gaza, Jaffa, and Haifa, belonging to the Ottoman Empire, were handed over to him without a fight.
 On December 8, Muhammad Ali sent The frigate “Shir Jihad” (شير جهاد) led by Hassan al-Iskandarani, with the Egyptian fleet led by Othman Nour al-Din Pasha, the Nazir al-Bahria (Navy minister), participated in demolishing the fortress of Acre and eliminating its pro-Ottoman governor.
 Then in 1832, he headed to the islands of the Greek archipelago and eliminated the pirate operations until Muhammad Ali Pasha summoned him in early October and entrusted him with the command of Frigate No. 4, perhaps called “Abu Qir” (أبو قير).
 Most of the Egyptian fleet headed back to Alexandria, and light units remained to monitor the movements of the Ottomans.

 Hassan al-Iskandarani was granted the title of Amir al-Bahar “Prince of the Seas” as a reward for him.
 Muhammad Ali had settled on marrying Hassan al-Iskandarani to one of the palace girls called Eltifat bint al-Ghoz.
 Hassan al-Iskandarani continued to board one ship after another, until Muhammad Ali appointed him second commander of the Egyptian fleet in 1833, and the arsenal and shipyards belonged to the authority of Hassan al-Iskandarani, and were subject to his direct supervision.
 He sent a number of Egyptian workers, engineers, and officers on missions to the ports of France to learn shipbuilding, and when they returned, he dispensed with most of the foreigners who were working in building them.

 Minister of Navy

 In May 1837, al-Iskandarani was appointed Nazir (Minister) of the Egyptian Navy, and Muhammad Ali Pasha granted him the rank of “Pasha.”
-In November 1838, the Egyptian fleet, thanks to Hassan al-Iskandarani, was at the forefront of the world's fleets after the fleets of the United Kingdom and France.
+In November 1838, the Egyptian fleet, thanks to Hassan al-Iskandarani, was at the forefront of the worlund's fleets after the fleets of the United Kingdom and France.